bonsai-rx/docs/articles/documentation-style-guide.md

 For the tutorials section, we suggest creating individual pages for various applications where the package is likely to be used.
 For each application, try to guide learners through the workflow step by step, organizing it into separate exercises with clear objectives and visible results.
 This structure makes the content more accessible and manageable, especially for complex workflows.

-#### Submodule
+#### Submodules
 For packages with extensive tutorials, multimedia and other large files, a separate repository can be created and imported as a submodule.

-A tutorial submodule can be added with the following command in the `docs` directory:
+A tutorial or example submodule can be added with the following command in the `docs` directory:

 ```powershell
 git submodule add https://github.com/bonsai-rx/package-examples